 Designed as a place for human connection, the Superfloor will allow tenant partners to experience new ideas and ways of thinking, and host guests and thought leaders, creating a new epicentre for Melbourne’s innovation community.
 Learn More.

 The Creator Space will be located on the ground floor and basement – giving students, academics and tenants the ability to quickly and accurately prototype and test early concepts to drive ground-breaking innovation.

 The space will offer 3D printers, laser cutters, CNC machines, soldering irons, and power tools – including access to expert machinists on site to guide the use of all metal, electronic and woodwork equipment.

 A central, open-air green public space connected by four laneways, featuring food and beverage retail outlets and space to sit and enjoy the sun.

-The Oculus will bring an abundance of greenery and light to the entire precinct.
+This space will bring an abundance of greenery and light to the entire precinct.